-Sub-recipient: A non-federal entity that expends federal awards received from a pass-through entity to carry out a federal program, but does not include an individual that is a beneficiary of such a program.
+Sub-recipient: A non-federal entity that expends federal awards received from a pass-through entity to carry out a federal program but does not include an individual that is a beneficiary of such a program.
 A sub-recipient may also be a recipient of other federal awards directly from a federal awarding agency.

-Surety: A person or entity providing a bond to a contractor to indemnify the Institution against all direct and consequential damages suffered by failure of contractor to perform the contract and to pay all lawful claims of subcontractors, materials vendors and laborers as applicable.
+Surety: A person or entity providing a bond to a contractor to indemnify the Institution against all direct and consequential damages suffered by failure of contractor to perform the contract and to pay all lawful claims of subcontractors, materials vendors. and laborers as applicable.

-University Rules: The Regents' Rules at http://www.utsystem.edu/board-of-regents/rules; the policies of UT System at https://www.utsystem.edu/sites/policy-library; and the Institutional rules, regulations and policies of the applicable Institutions.
+University Rules: The Board of Regents' Rules and Regulations; UT System polices; and the Institutional rules, regulations and policies of the applicable Institutions.